wp-plugins/schreikasten/readme.txt

 First add the widget and set the configuration.
 Create a feed management provider acount (see above) if you need one.
 Activate the timer system to automatically update the shoutbox content.
-When you think everything is working as you need, drop the widget.
-Remember, you can't have 2 shoutboxes in the same page.
+If you want, drop the widget.

-Create the page (not a post) where you want the chat room.
+Create the page (not a post) where you want the chat room and add the tag __[sk-shoutbox]__ where you need it.
 Remember to add a link to the feed if you want your users to have access to it.
-Edit the file __page.php__ inside the theme direcotry and add the next line

-if(get_the_ID()==$num) echo sk_shoutbox();

-The variable __$num__ is the ID of the page where you want the chat room.

 Finally, add the next line at the endo of your wp-config.php file.